tamanna-cmd/new-one/README.md

 # new-one
-this is for go through to git &amp; github use
+this is for go through to git &amp; github use.